zephyrproject-rtos/hal_ethos_u/README.md

 # License

-The Arm Ethos-U core driver is proved under an Apache-2.0 license.
+The Arm Ethos-U Core Driver is provided under an Apache-2.0 license.
 Please see [LICENSE.txt](LICENSE.txt) for more information.

 # Contributions